 Line Bonus - In addition, each player earns a 20 point bonus for every hand won.
 This is known as the line bonus or a box bonus.
 These are not counted towards the 100 points required to win a game of Gin Rummy.

-our online system, it is not absolutely essential
+Note that for the online game, it is not absolutely essential

 to read the next two sections, which are designed

 to explain scoring for offline play and variations

 on the standard rules which may be introduced into